This post may contain affiliate links. Please read my disclosure policy.

 Now just because something is farm-raised DOES NOT make it harmful or devoid of nutrients.
 Pool Farmed sea moss is different than Ocean Farmed Sea Moss.

 Pool Grown Sea Moss grows on ropes in unnatural waters and will be devoid of nutrients.
 Ocean-Farmed Sea Moss grows on ropes as well, however, it grows in the natural sea and isn’t tampered with until time of harvest.
 It can still retain a lot of nutrients.
-(More than likely not as much as wildcrafted but way more than pool grown sea moss).
+(Not as much as wildcrafted but way more than pool grown sea moss).

 We eat farm-raised vegetables all the time.
 Even in the Dr. Sebi community where there is a distinction between “hybrid produce and nonhybrid produce” it’s still farmed produce.
 If you grow your own food (gardening), it’s no longer “wild” as there was human intervention.